Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Simulation Results

-This section presents the BER performance of the proposed Box-SCP, Box-ICP, and hybrid Box-SICP$_m$ schemes, benchmarked against linear ZF, LMMSE, the optimal ML detector, conventional $K$-Best, and Box Decoding without pruning.
-Note that \textit{(i)} DKB differs from $K$-Best only in candidate expansion and selection schemes, with identical BER for the same $K$, and is therefore omitted from the plots; and \textit{(ii)} as with other state-of-the-art $K$-Best variants, none can outperform conventional $K$-Best under identical $K$, making it the baseline.
+This section evaluates the BER performance of the proposed Box-SCP, Box-ICP, and hybrid Box-SICP$_t$ schemes.
+The results are benchmarked against linear ZF and LMMSE, near-optimal SD, conventional $K$-Best ($K=4$), and standard Box Decoding without pruning.
+Since DKB differs from $K$-Best only in its candidate expansion and selection strategy, yielding identical BER for the same $K$, it is omitted from the plots.
+For fairness, the number of surviving nodes per layer is fixed at $K = \mathcal{B} = 4$ for all tree-search-based schemes.
+Simulations are performed over an i.i.d.
+Rayleigh flat-fading MIMO channel with perfect CSI at the receiver, consistent with \cite{DKB_conf, Box_Prob}.

-All simulations are performed over an i.i.d.
-Rayleigh flat-fading MIMO channel with perfect channel state information (CSI) at the receiver.
-For fairness, the number of surviving nodes per layer is fixed at $K = \mathcal{B} = 4$ for all schemes, similar to \cite{box}.
-Performance is compared at BER $=10^{-3}$ for 4-QAM and 16-QAM, which is standard for uncoded systems.
-For 64-QAM, neither $K$-Best nor the original Box Decoding without pruning reach BER $=10^{-3}$ even beyond $30$ dB SNR; therefore, results at $25$ dB SNR are reported for comparison.

-Fig. \ref{fig:4x4MIMO} shows BER for $4\times4$ MIMO with 4-QAM, 16-QAM and 64-QAM.
-At 4-QAM Box attains ML performance since $\mathcal{A}=\mathcal{B}$ and all constellation points are evaluated within one box.
-For higher-order QAM, Box is no longer optimal ($\mathcal{B}<\mathcal{A}$) but closely follows $K$-Best.
-The effect of pruning on Box is modest: Box-ICP tracks $K$-Best and Box (without pruning) across all QAM configurations, while Box-SCP incurs SNR losses of roughly 3 dB, 1 dB, 0.7 dB for 4-QAM, 16-QAM and 64-QAM, respectively.
-Introducing one iterative pruning layer into the Box-SCP (Box-SICP$_1$) largely closes this gap, approaching $K$-Best with only a negligible residual loss.

-Similarly, Fig. \ref{fig:8x8MIMO} shows BER for $8\times8$ MIMO, where all Box variants (both with and without pruning) follow the same trend in Fig. \ref{fig:4x4MIMO}.
-Box Decoding coincides with ML at 4-QAM and tracks $K$-Best at 16/64-QAM, while Box-ICP follows $K$-Best with an SNR loss of about 2.5 dB at 4-QAM, deviating away from the ML-like slope.
-This loss arises due to the exponentially large hypothesis space ($4^8=65,536$ for $8 \times 8$, 4-QAM) and the fixed small set of surviving nodes ($K=4$), which can cause the true ML path to be pruned early, leading to pruning-limited rather than noise-limited errors.
-Furthermore, Box-SCP shows larger degradation than in $4\times4$, with losses of about 5 dB, 2 dB and 1.3 dB for 4-QAM, 16-QAM and 64-QAM, respectively.
-However, introducing ICP layers in Box-SCP alleviates this: Box-SICP$_1$ improves performance by about 3.5 dB, 1.2 dB and 0.7 dB for the three constellations, yielding curves close to $K$-Best.
+Fig.~\ref{fig:4x4MIMO64QAM} and Fig.~\ref{fig:8x8MIMO64QAM} show the BER performance for $4\times4$ and $8\times8$ MIMO systems with 64-QAM.
+For both antenna configurations, all Box variants achieve approximately 5 dB SNR gain over linear detectors and closely track $K$-Best performance.
+The effect of pruning is modest: Box-ICP exhibits negligible degradation relative to $K$-Best and Box Decoding without pruning, whereas Box-SCP incurs an SNR loss of about 1.3 dB.
+Introducing ICP layers mitigates this loss.
+Specifically, Box-SICP$_1$ improves performance by roughly 0.7 dB and approaches $K$-Best.
+Increasing $t>1$ yields negligible additional gain, as Box-SICP$_{2/3}$ performs almost identically to Box-SICP$_1$.
+This indicates that Box-SICP$_1$ provides an attractive performance–complexity trade-off\footnote{Due to space constraints, detailed BER curves are shown only for the $8\times8$ 64-QAM case.
+Similar trends are observed for larger MIMO dimensions and other modulation orders.}.